Lindsay Hoyle: Chairman of Ways and Means

 At the 2010 general election, Hoyle was again re-elected with a decreased vote share of 43.2% and a decreased majority of 2,593.

 Hoyle was elected Deputy Speaker of the House of Commons and Chairman of Ways and Means on 8 June 2010, the first time this appointment had been made by ballot of MPs, rather than by nomination of the Leader of the House.
 He was appointed to the Privy Council in January 2013.

 On 20 March 2013, Hoyle won wide public acclaim for his handling of the Budget proceedings, which were frequently interrupted by jeering MPs.

 Hoyle was again re-elected at the 2015 general election, with an increased vote share of 45.1% and an increased majority of 4,530.

 In February 2017, Hoyle scolded SNP MPs for singing the European Anthem during the vote for the Brexit bill in the House of Commons, stating that he did not want parliament to turn into a sing-off.
 The same night, he had a clash with former Scottish First Minister Alex Salmond in a heated exchange over whether Hoyle had cut off an SNP MP while speaking.

-In March 2017, Hoyle called on social media companies to take swifter action to crack down on offensive posts, arguing it "it could damage democracy and deter women from certain backgrounds from becoming MPs".
+In March 2017, Hoyle called on social media companies to take swifter action to crack down on offensive posts, arguing that "it could damage democracy and deter women from certain backgrounds from becoming MPs".

 Hoyle was in the Speaker's Chair during the terrorist attack in Westminster on 22 March 2017, and the subsequent suspension and lockdown of the Commons.

 At the snap 2017 general election, Hoyle was again re-elected with an increased vote share of 55.3% and an increased majority of 7,512.

 Hoyle was appointed a Knight Bachelor in the 2018 New Year Honours for parliamentary and political services.